Earn While You Reveal: Private Set Intersection that Rewards Participants: Evaluation

 \subsubsection{Computation Complexity.}

-The computation complexity of \epsi is similar to that of PSI in \cite{AbadiDMT22}, but is better than the multiparty PSI's complexity in \cite{DBLP:conf/ccs/KolesnikovMPRT17} as the latter's complexity is quadratic with the number of parties.
-Also, \epsi's complexity is better than the complexity of the PSI in \cite{NevoTY21} that is quadratic with parameter $t$, i.e., the total number of parties that may collude.
-Similar to the two-party PSIs in \cite{DebnathD16,RaghuramanR22}, \epsi's complexity is linear with $c$.
+The computation complexity of \epsi is similar to that of PSI in \cite{AbadiDMT22}, but is better than the multiparty PSI's complexity in \cite{DBLP:conf/ccs/KolesnikovMPRT17} as the latter's complexity is quadratic with the number of parties, i.e., $O(|S|\cdot d\cdot m)$ versus $O(|S|\cdot m^{\st 2}+|S|\cdot m )$.
+Also, \epsi's complexity is better than the complexity of the PSI in \cite{NevoTY21} that is quadratic with parameter $t$.
+Similar to the two-party PSIs in \cite{DebnathD16,RaghuramanR22}, \epsi's complexity is linear with $|S|$.
 The two-party PSI in \cite{DBLP:conf/dbsec/DongCCR13} imposes a higher computation overhead than \epsi does, as its complexity is quadratic with sets' cardinality.
 Hence, the complexity of \epsi is: (i) linear with the set cardinality, similar to the above schemes except the one in \cite{DBLP:conf/dbsec/DongCCR13} and (ii) linear with the total number of parties, similar to the above multi-party schemes, except the one in \cite{DBLP:conf/ccs/KolesnikovMPRT17}.
 Hence, the computation complexity of \epsi is linear with the set cardinality and the number of parties, similar to the above schemes except for the ones in \cite{DBLP:conf/ccs/KolesnikovMPRT17,DBLP:conf/dbsec/DongCCR13} whose complexities are quadratic with the set cardinality or the number of parties.